 Understanding Your Insurance and Cancer

-When deciding on a Medicare plan, know what part(s) can work best for you.
+When deciding on a Medicare plan, know which part(s) can work best for you.
 Part A and Part B can cover chemotherapy but there may be out-of-pocket costs.
 Cancer screenings, such as colonoscopies, are also covered by Part B.